netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 ```

 Note that `eth0` is the default pod network and `ovn-udn1`is the User Defined Network.
 We are going to filter on its IP: `10.0.0.4`.
-As this IP is not unique across the cluster, we can add a filter on the port `8080` which will be used in this example and the node annotation `kubernetes.io/hostname=ci-ln-cfqkhfb-72292-6l8l5-worker-c-lrr4q` matching the node running this pod.
+As this IP is not unique across the cluster, we can add a filter on the port `8080` which is used in this example and the node annotation `kubernetes.io/hostname=ci-ln-cfqkhfb-72292-6l8l5-worker-c-lrr4q` matching the node running this pod.

 All together, the command is as follows:
 ```sh
 oc netobserv flows --enable_udn_mapping --peer_ip=10.0.0.4 --port=8080 --node-selector=kubernetes.io/hostname:ci-ln-cfqkhfb-72292-6l8l5-worker-c-lrr4q
 ```

-Once you run the command, it will wait for the flows to come.
+Once you run the command, it waits for the flows to come.
 In this scenario, we simply run a curl between two pods under the same UDN.
 You can cycle to **UDN mapping** display once you get your flows to see which UDN is involved.

 ![udns]({page.image('cli/udns.png')})